Dogs have been used in law enforcement and police work going as far back as the 5th Century.

 But what dog breeds make the best canines for police work?
 Not surprisingly, some dogs are much better for this job than others.

 We've scoured police dogs' history to pick out the fifteen best dog breeds for police work and ranked them on this police dog breeds list.

 History of K-9 Officers (Police Dog Units)

-While dogs were used in law enforcement even in the Middle Ages, the idea of modern K9 officers and use of police dogs was born in the late 1800s in London where Bloodhounds were used to track down infamous serial killer Jack the Reaper.
+While dogs were used in law enforcement even in the Middle Ages, the idea of modern K9 officers and police dogs was born in the late 1800s in London, where Bloodhounds were used to track down infamous serial killer Jack the Reaper.

-From that point, police officers started off with Bloodhounds based on their history as one of the best hunting dogs with the strongest sense of smell and tracking abilities, and would only expand into different breeds for different tasks come early 1990s.
+From that point, police officers started with Bloodhounds based on their history as one of the best-hunting dogs with the strongest sense of smell and tracking abilities.
+They would only expand into different breeds for different tasks come the early 1990s.

-Back in 1890s, the British and the Germans were the first nations to actively use dogs for police work.
-They've researched, bred and trained special police dog breeds specifically for tasks related to tracking down criminals.
+They've researched, bred, and trained special police dog breeds specifically for tasks related to tracking down criminals.

 Popular Dogs for Police Work and How They're Trained